 3. aloo pakora recipe – cooked soft melt in the mouth potato slices. the aloo pakora is also a street food snack in mumbai. you can also have these hot pakoras sandwiched in pav (indian buns), drizzled with green chutney, sweet chutney and garlic red chili chutney.

 4. onion pakoda recipe – these onion fritters are usually served with some fried salted green chilies and a green chutney or sweet chutney. this whole combo is also served with the indian chai. they are easy to prepare and tastes good too. during rains or monsoons onion pakoras are very much in demand.

-5. paneer pakora recipe – these tasty paneer pakoras are crisp from outside and soft from inside. if you want to make paneer at home then you can refer this post explaining the method to make paneer on stovetop.
+5. paneer pakora recipe – these tasty paneer pakoras are crisp from outside and soft from inside. if you want to use homemade paneer then you can refer this post explaining how to make paneer at home.

 6. palak pakoda recipe – crisp and tasty deep fried spinach fritters. these palak pakoras can be baked too if you don’t want to fry them, with all the goodness of the spinach, sesame seeds and of course chickpea flour.

 7. ulli vada recipe – ulli vada are crisp and crunchy onion fritters. basically these are onion pakodas and are popular as a street food snack in kerala.